Digital Security IV: Female Journalist Online Harassment

 “It was pretty scary just in the fact that I received a death threat”, remembers the journalist, “I think that part in the very beginning they succeeded hurting and making me feel scared”.
 She felt intimidated by something virtual, which physically couldn’t “touch her”, but behind that were real people.
 According to the Armenian journalist, this person, who is behind a screen sending cyber attacks, is having a clear intention to do physical punish.

 “Being a woman played a big part in this ”, points Arzu Geybullayeva.
 She thinks that if being a boy threatens would not take the same direction, for instance, mentioning rape.
-The repercussions that online harassment can have to a person are numerous, suggests the journalist.
+The repercussions that online harassment can have on a person are numerous, suggests the journalist.
 For example, nowadays Arzu Geybullayeva is trying to avoid talking about “peace and dialogue” in the Armenian context.
 However, Arzu Geybullayeva feels that there are people, who believe in similar things, losing the chance to read her point of view.

 For Arzu Geybullayeva the turning point to re-emerge from the slump was a conversation with her boss, who told her that she was bigger and stronger than this “attacks”.
 Arzu Geybullayeva says that “she was not a victim anymore”; she found herself able to use her experience in work and also to prevent others from suffering the same situation.
 “My advice to someone who is experiencing something remotely similar is to give themselves time to be recovered and to move on because we love what we do”, is saying the Armenian journalist.